On the Beilinson-Bloch conjecture over function fields: Introduction

 Any supersingular abelian variety over an algebraically closed field is isogenous to a power of a supersingular elliptic curve \cite[Theorem (4.2)]{Oort1974}, and a power of an arithmetically supersingular elliptic curve over an arbitrary field has such a decomposition of its motive (see the treatment of \cite[Section 2]{Moonen2024a}, which applies in this generality).
 It is thus natural to ask whether the motive of a power of an elliptic curve $E$ with $F = \End^0_k(E)$ an imaginary quadratic field might be similarly manageable.
 However, the smaller endomorphism algebra introduces complications, so that interesting new motives appear in the decomposition of $\mf{h}(E^g)$.
 These are Tate twists of motives of the form $\otimes_F^r \mf{h}^1(E)$.

 Note that this explicit decomposition essentially appears in \cite[Example 2.8]{Cao2018}, though Cao only states it in characteristic zero.
-We give a proof over an arbitrary field.
+The decomposition was also discussed in \cite{Moonen2024a}.
+We give a proof of its existence and form over an arbitrary field (Corollary \ref{corQTensorPowerCMDecomp}).

-By work of Imai, Spie\ss, Lombardo, and Kahn, the Tate conjecture is known for products of elliptic curves over finitely generated fields \cite[Theorem 1]{Kahn2024}.
-For a power of a CM elliptic curve, we use the decomposition of the motive to obtain a stronger result. \begin{thm}[Corollary \ref{corTateForEg}] When $E$ is an elliptic curve over a finitely generated field $k$ which acquires CM over $\ol{k}$, $C$ is a smooth projective curve over $k$, and $g \ge 0$, the full Tate conjecture holds for $E^g \times_k C$. \end{thm}
+By work of Imai \cite{Imai1976}, Spie\ss \ \cite{Spiess1999}, Lombardo \cite{Lombardo2016}, and Kahn \cite{Kahn2025}, the Tate conjecture is known for products of elliptic curves over finitely generated fields.
+For a power of a CM elliptic curve, we use the decomposition of the motive to obtain a stronger result. \begin{thm}[Corollary \ref{corTateForEg}] For $E$ a CM elliptic curve over a finitely generated field $k$, $C$ a smooth projective curve over $k$, and $g \ge 0$, the full Tate conjecture holds for $E^g \times_k C$. \end{thm} The proof of Theorem \ref{thmTate} is a specialization argument reducing to the case of a finite base field, where the statement follows from arithmetic properties of the zeta function of $E$ (similarly to the method of \cite{Spiess1999}).

-Using \cite[Theorem 5.3]{Jannsen2007}, theorem \ref{thmTate} has strong implications for a power of an elliptic curve $E$ over a global function field which acquires CM after a finite extension.
-Not only does it imply that the Beilinson-Bloch conjecture holds for $E^g$, but also that most motivic cohomology groups of $E^g$ are torsion.
-In particular, the Chow groups of $E^g$ are quite simple. \begin{thm}[Theorem \ref{thmChVanishOverFuncField}] When $K$ is a global function field, and $E$ is an ordinary CM elliptic curve over $K$ with endomorphism algebra $F$, $\CH^i(\otimes_F^r \mf{h}^1(E)) = 0$ for $r \ge 2$ and all $i \in \Z$. \end{thm}
+From Theorems \ref{thmBBCriterionIntro} and \ref{thmTate}, we deduce the Beilinson--Bloch conjecture for a power of a CM elliptic curve $E$ over a global function field.
+As a consequence, we find that the Chow groups of $E^g$ are quite simple. \begin{thm}[Theorem \ref{thmChVanishOverFuncField}] When $K$ is a global function field, and $E$ is an ordinary CM elliptic curve over $K$ with endomorphism algebra $F$, we have $\CH^i(\otimes_F^r \mf{h}^1(E)) = 0$ for $r \ge 2$ and all $i \in \Z$. \end{thm}

+\begin{rem} Jannsen previously used known cases of the Tate conjecture to deduce related results for the generic fiber of $\pi: X \to C$, where $X$ is a product of elliptic curves and copies of $\mathbb{P}^1$ over a finite field, and $\pi$ is the projection onto one of the factors \cite[Remarks 5.2]{Jannsen2007}. \end{rem}

-It is interesting that these groups can behave very differently in characteristic zero.
+In view of Theorem \ref{thmChVanishOverFuncFieldIntro}, it is notable that the Chow groups of powers of CM elliptic curves can behave very differently in characteristic zero.
 For an ordinary CM elliptic curve $E$ over an arbitrary field $k$, we show that $\CH^2_{\alg}(\otimes_F^3 \mf{h}^1(E))$ (the Chow group modulo algebraic equivalence) is the numerical Griffiths group $\Griff(E^3)$, defined to consist of numerically trivial 1-cycles in $E^3$ modulo algebraically trivial ones (with rational coefficients).
-Bloch's example then shows that this group can be nonzero over a number field.
+Bloch's study of the Jacobian of the Fermat quartic then shows that this group can be nonzero over a number field.